man-jo/man-jo.github.io/RESUME.md

 *2012 - 2015, Paris*
 :::

-* Built a workflow for GWAS data imputation and analysis to discover disease-specific genomic alterations.
+* Led design & implementation of a workflow for GWAS data imputation and analysis to discover disease-specific genomic alterations.
-* Designed SAP for Phase II/III clinical trials with adaptive designs, interim futility and power analysis, procedures for multiple endpoints.
+* Designed & wrote SAP for Phase II/III clinical trials with adaptive designs, interim futility and power analysis, procedures for multiple endpoints.
+Meta-analysis of clinical trials.
 * Conducted biomarker statistical analysis for in-house clinical trials, including reportings and presentations for internal and external stakeholders (scientific & business).

 ::: {.d-flex .justify-content-between .flex-wrap}